Ganga Aarti Varanasi: Your Essential Guide & Tips

 What to Wear & Bring

-• Bring a light shawl or scarf—it can get breezy by the river in the evening.
+• Bring a light shawl or scarf, as evenings by the river can be breezy.

-• Camera or phone—but be respectful; avoid flash photography during the ceremony.
+• Bring your camera or phone, but be mindful: avoid flash photography during the sacred ritual.

 Ganga Aarti Etiquette: Do’s and Don’ts